CCTV Storm & Sewer Line Inspection Services in Oregon

 How long does a CCTV inspection take?

-It depends on the number and length of pipe segments being inspected.
-Contact us with your project scope for a timeline estimate.
+Inspection time depends on the number and length of pipe segments, pipe diameter, access, flow, debris, cleaning needs, and required documentation.
+Contact Mid-State with the project scope for a scheduling and duration estimate.

 Should I clean the pipes before inspection?